skip to main content

 Varicose veins are a fairly well known and pretty common symptom of pregnancy, but did you know they don’t just happen in your legs?
 Vulvar varicosities are enlarged veins that occur around your vulva.
 They’re caused by the increased blood volume and pressure of growing a baby, and they can feel like burning, stinging, itching or a combination of those sensations (ugh).

-Varicose veins in your pelvic area (including hemorrhoids) can be hard to deal with, especially since they can make it difficult to sit down, but luckily there’s a relief option that’s pretty cool (literally): padsicles.
+Varicose veins in your pelvic area, including hemorrhoids, can be hard to deal with, especially since they can make it difficult to sit down, but luckily, there’s a relief option that’s pretty cool (literally): padsicles.
 Just pop a pad-shaped ice pack into your underwear and let the cold soothe away the itching and burning.
-For quick relief, try these instant cooling pads from FridaMom; and for a reusable option, we love these flexible clay cooling pads with washable cloth covers.
 And as a nice bonus, padsicles also work wonders for postpartum pain relief.

 Excess Vaginal Discharge

-We’re pretty sure Cardi B wasn’t referring to symptoms of pregnancy, but excess vaginal wetness is a real thing that happens to a lot of pregnant people, and it can be pretty annoying, especially going through several pairs of underwear or panty liners per day.
+We’re pretty sure Cardi B wasn’t referring to symptoms of pregnancy, but excess vaginal wetness is a real thing that happens to a lot of people—you may be surprised at how many people wrote in to tell us about it.
+As weird as it is, this symptom can be pretty annoying too, especially going through several pairs of underwear or panty liners per day.

 But rest assured that a sudden increase in vaginal discharge is totally normal and may not be a sign of any kind of infection (though you should definitely talk to your healthcare provider if you notice any accompanying itching, strong smell or a change in consistency).
 All that extra discharge is your body’s way of keeping infections away, particularly as your cervix softens toward the end of your pregnancy.